NaoiseGaffney/BookRepository/README.md

 ![Buttons - Primary](documentation/Buttons%20-%20Primary.png)

 All buttons are styled the same, with capitalised text on the left and an icon on the right.
-Primary buttons have a "blue darken-4" background with white text and icon, except for the Delete (Delete User) button in the Admin Dahsboard User Modal as it doesn't have a "Are you sure you wish to do this?" feature.
+Primary buttons have a "blue darken-4" background with white text and icon, except for the Delete (Delete User) button in the Admin Dashboard User Modal as it doesn't have a "Are you sure you wish to do this?" feature.

 ![Buttons - Secondary (drop-down)](documentation/Buttons%20-%20Secondary%20(drop-down).png)

-The seceondary, drop-down menu buttons have a white background with "blue darken-4" text on the left and icon on the right.
+The secondary, drop-down menu buttons have a white background with "blue darken-4" text on the left and icon on the right.

 #### Navigation Bar
 The Navigation Bar is styled the same way as the primary buttons, with white text on the left and icon on the right on a "blue darken-4" background.
 The Navigation Bar is controlled by the Jinja template 'flask_user_layout.html' where if-else statements check whether the user/reader is authenticated or not, and whether the user is authenticated and has the role of Admin.